oplS17projects/YouTube-to-mp3/CAMERON_CAMPBELL.md

     [(eqv? field 'title) (cadr (car lst))]
     [else #f]))
 ```
 This allows symbols to be used to access the parts of the list previously mentioned.
+Using these symbols makes it much more clear what information is being checked when determining a match.